 The Bachelor of Science (BS) in Public Health degree is designed to promote an understanding of health and disease based on public health principles.

 Designed for working professionals and/or those exploring the field of public health, the graduate certificate programs provide skill enhancement for both domestic and international participants who have limited time to pursue a campus-based full graduate degree program.
-Graduate certificates are offered in: Public Health, Clinical & Translational Research, Global Health & Development, Health Administration, and Maternal and Child (MCH) Epidemiology.
+Graduate certificates are offered in: Public Health, Clinical & Translational Research, Global Health & Development, and Health Administration.